Port

 Wales boasts more castles per square mile of breathtaking landscape than anywhere else in Europe -- just one aspect of this country's many rich legacies.
 Its rugged mountains, lush valleys and craggy coastlines have witnessed hostile occupation and conflict since prehistoric times.

-At Carrog, rejoin your motorcoach and continue to a local hotel for lunch.
+Reboard your motorcoach and continue to Llangollen for lunch at a local hotel.

 Then, commence the return journey, leaving behind the delightful Welsh countryside, crossing the border into England and heading back toward Liverpool.